Editor’s note: A version of this story first appeared in 2012 and has been updated with new information.

-Jesus Alderete, a coordinator with our Injury Prevention Program at Children’s, shared with us how to help keep the holidays accident-free by choosing safe and age-appropriate toys for youngsters.
+Jesus Alderete, a coordinator with our Injury Prevention Program at Children’s Health, shared with us how to help keep the holidays accident-free by choosing safe and age-appropriate toys for youngsters.

 His advice is crucial considering that since 2000, an average of 20 children a year have died in the U.S. after being injured or involved in accidents with toys, according to Safe Kids USA, a non-profit organization that works to prevent unintentional childhood injuries.